 Julian Calv

 Self proclaimed as Moondog’s grand-student, Julian is the sole prodigy of Stefan Lakatos– who, to quote Moondog himself, is “the leading [and only] exponent of the Moondog method of drumming.”1 Through both this mentorship and dedicated study of Moondog's creative life, he upholds his grand-teacher's dying wish to “please take care of my music.”
-Learning to build and play the trimba and oo, two of Moondog's invented instruments, Julian has sculpted a unique soundscape, preserving the sonic tradition of his mentors.
+Learning to build and play the trimba, Moondog's invented percussion instrument, Julian has sculpted a unique soundscape by preserving the sonic tradition of his mentors.
 He re-imagines that same tradition in his original compositions.

 In early 2023 both “Route 4” and “Thorn and Roots” were released.
 These place-based percussion compositions were conceived following the start of Julian's street performances in Burlington, VT.
 "Route 4” combines samples of the US Interstate Route 4 with a drum collage defined by the trimba's repetitive groove.
 "Thorn and Roots” is a fast paced musical impression based on an improvised melody performed in front of a juice bar having the same name.
 The trimba and balafon play in tandem with one another, creating a percussive flurry in perpetual motion.